KiritoLoveAsuna/Penetration-Testing/Port Redirection and Tunneling.md

 ssh -N -R 192.168.163.52(src):5555(established listening state on this port):127.0.0.1(dst):12345 student@192.168.163.52(src credential) -p 2222
 ```
 ###### SSH Dynamic Port Forwarding
+Dynamic Port Forwarding:
+initiating an SSH connection from a local machine(which is 127.0.0.1)

 After bind proxychains to local 8080 port, through proxychains all traffic can be forwarded to all ports of remote machine, accessing 127.0.0.1 is like accessing remote machine
 ```
 sudo ssh -N -D 127.0.0.1:8080 student@10.11.0.128